DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 The game has changed quite a lot ever since I first had these things drafted, and i didn't get to properly playtest them until much later on, and the amount of revisions I've given these is something I'm only so proud and embarrased of (And hope i don't have to revise these anytime soon).
 So I'm very glad I finally brought these seven (originally six, whoops) decks to full realization.
 I had planned for these to be at the level of Early VRAINS era and now it is up to speed with the worst things from 2023 onward...
 That is, as far as my testing with Kashtira and Tear AI is anything to go by.
 Still, I wouldn't be releasing these if i weren't confident enough in their prowess.

 Each one of these was an experiment that turned out to also be a very powerful decktype, and I'm hoping the amount spent on them will be worth your time as well.
-Even if you only get to check the replies and derive some level of amusement I'll be satisfied enough.
+Even if you only get to check the replays and derive some level of amusement I'll be satisfied enough.

 You may notice this is called Backlog Series Six...
 Yes, I have like 5 more of these arrangements in my drafts, this one is only the most presentable thus far, you could say these are my babies.
 I have a lot of stuff on my very small plate so idk if I'll be finishing those anytime soon, these already took years of my life as is haha.
 Comparatively they are less Elite than this set, so they may be more accessible for players...
 Though again, YGO's learning curve is so rancid these may not be that crazy.